karioth/tactile-guidance/aibox/vision_bridge/README.md

 The **GSAM2Wrapper** provides an open-vocabulary, speech-driven object detection and tracking system that integrates seamlessly into the existing tactile guidance framework.
 It serves as a drop-in replacement for the traditional YOLOv5-based vision pipeline, enabling users to find objects using natural language descriptions rather than being limited to pre-trained object classes.

+**Key Update**: Now powered by **EfficientTAM** (Efficient Tracking Any Model), a lightweight alternative to SAM-2 optimized for real-time tracking applications with significantly reduced computational overhead.

 ## System Architecture

 ```